-Andrew is a versatile musician, balancing his time as a singer, accompanist, teacher, and director, leading Southampton Choral Society since the beginning of the year.
+Andrew is a versatile musician, balancing his time as a singer, accompanist, teacher, and director, working with a number of choirs in and around Hampshire.

 He received his musical education as a chorister, and later Choral and Organ Scholar, at Newport Cathedral, and on a Music Scholarship at Monmouth School.
 After a gap year spent singing with Wells Cathedral Choir, he read Music at Magdalen College, Oxford, in which he achieved First Class Honours, while also singing in the college choir, under the curious title of Academical Clerk.
 He also gained his ARCO in the summer of 2010.
 Since completing his degree, Andrew has continued to be associated closely with cathedral music, firstly moving just down the High Street to take up a Lay Clerkship at Christ Church Cathedral, Oxford, before assuming the same position at Winchester Cathedral in the summer of 2014.

 His time at these various institutions has provided the opportunity to tour many parts of Europe and taken him as far as the USA, Australia and New Zealand, as well some of Britain’s most prestigious venues.
 Recording and live broadcasting have been frequent occurrences too, with music spanning the Eton Choirbook to the present day.
 Solo engagements have included many of the best-known oratorios, including Rossini’s Petite Messe Solennelle, Haydn’s The Seasons, and many works by J.S.Bach, Handel, and Mozart.
 He has on occasion entered the operatic fray, with a highlight of assuming the role of Hyllus in Handel’s Hercules for New Chamber Opera.